APLMOOC/APLMOOC/docs/course/ch3/part9.md

 # ALL ABOARD!

+!!! abstract "This part will cover"

+    - Trains
+    - Defining 2- and 3-trains
+    - The tack functions

+---

 Some other important functions are the dyadic right and left identity/“tack” functions which return their right or left arguments.

 ```apl